Table of Contents

 What it is: Protein is another hot topic for vegans and vegetarians.
 This macronutrient is a critical part of any diet since proteins act as the “building blocks” for most of our bodies.
 Getting enough protein is important for maintaining muscle mass, building enzymes, formulating hormones, and more.

-Many people automatically think of animal products for their protein sources.
+Many people automatically think of animal products as their protein sources.
 Fortunately for anyone subscribing to a plant-based diet, there are plenty of options for getting enough protein from food as well.

 Where to get Protein